cloudquery/cloudquery/website/pages/docs/developers/running-locally.md

 ### Getting the CLI to run your binary

-Set the `registry` in the spec file to be `local`. `path` then becomes filepath to the local binary:
+Set the `registry` in the spec file to be `local`. `path` then becomes file path to the local binary:

 ```yaml
 kind: source